 Basically, in almost all rooms you have to find a way to exit.
-Simple, in words.
-The facts are different.
-On each screen, you will be faced with varied challenges, often very creative and original: sometimes you simply have to kill everything in sight; some others you must solve puzzles; other times, only your reflexes will save you from devilish traps.
+Simple as it sounds, simple it is not.
+On each screen, you will be faced with varied challenges, often very creative and original: sometimes you simply have to kill everything in sight; on some others you must solve puzzles; other times, only your reflexes will save you from devilish traps.
 In the last part of Scene II, there's a choice between three different paths, each with completely different challenges.
 Once in a while, you'll also meet strange bosses.
-And, in the so-called "swarm stages" (screens full of monsters to kill), you can use a Robotron-style control - Dust can walk in a direction and fire at another, by using the numeric keypad.
+And, in the so-called "swarm stages" (screens full of monsters to kill), you use Robotron-style controls → Dust can walk in a direction and fire in another by using the numeric keypad.
 The presence of the twisted minds of Hellbent Deathspew and Co. as game designers is unquestionable ;)

-For a game made with Game Factory, this is surely a beauty.
-Dust is only a small bunch of pixels, but he moves on wonderful backgrounds, and he often makes Duke Nukem-esque comments.
-Cutscenes are great too.
+For a game made with The Games Factory, this is surely a beauty.
+Dust is only a small bunch of pixels, but he moves on wonderful backgrounds, and often makes Duke Nukem -esque comments.
+The cutscenes are great, too.
 And, of course, there's the usual gory humor, a Bloodlust trademark.
 Having unlimited lives (he's an immortal, after all), reaching the final confrontation with the Sea King doesn't take too much time.
-But, the less times you die, the more you will be rewarded, being able to see the entire ending - and, believe me, it's worth the effort.
-The real challenge is finding the way of dying the less possible times.
-So, very good replay value.
+But, the less times you die, the more you will be rewarded, being able to see the entire ending – and, believe me, it's worth the effort.
+So, very good replay value if you can't make it on your first attempt.
 One of the best Bloodlust games, and a good reason to wait for their further releases.
 Thumbs Up!